OpenMS/OpenMS-website/content/en/applications/nuxl.md

 **Troubleshooting**
    - Sometimes the operating system blocks the execution of .dlls copied from an external source.
 In these cases, it is necessary to go to the folder containing the .dll, right-click on it, choose properties, and then security.
 The dialog offers an option to unblock the .dll from execution.

+**Manuall installation**
+   - If the installer fails, see the manual installation guide: https://github.com/Arslan-Siraj/PDNuXLNodeInstaller

 ### Setting Up Your Study

 1. **Create a New Study:**